 - Next, a plaintiff must show that a defendant’s negligence was a direct, or proximal, cause of his or her injuries.

-- Lastly, an injured person must show proof of damages, or harm.
+- Lastly, an injured person must show proof of damages or harm.
 These include things like lost wages, medical bills, or projected costs of future medical care.

 - The statute of limitations.
 Each personal injury claim has a time limit for filing, also called the statute of limitations.
 In California, victims of personal injury generally have 2 years from the date of the injury to file a civil claim in court.

 - The evidentiary standard.
 Civil cases like personal injury and criminal cases have different evidentiary standards, also called the burden of proof.
 In a criminal case, a prosecutor must show proof of a defendant’s guilt beyond a reasonable doubt in order to merit a conviction.
 However, in civil cases, the evidentiary standard is not as strict.

-A plaintiff must show proof of negligence based on a preponderance of the evidence.
+- A plaintiff must show proof of negligence based on a preponderance of the evidence.
 In other words, it must be more likely than not that negligence occurred.

-- This legal concept underlies nearly all personal injury claims, with the exception of those involving strict liability.
-A person commits negligence when he or she acts in a way that another, reasonably careful person wouldn’t.
-Negligence can arise as the result of action (for example operating on the wrong body part) or inaction (failing to rectify a dangerous condition on a property that could lead to foreseeable injury).
+This legal concept underlies nearly all personal injury claims, with the exception of those involving strict liability.
+A person commits negligence when he or she acts in a way that another reasonably careful person wouldn’t.
+Negligence can arise as the result of action (for example, violating a traffic law or speeding) or inaction (failing to rectify a dangerous condition on a property that could lead to foreseeable injury).

-What To Do After an Accident
+What To Do After a Car Accident in San Bernardino

 Parties who incur injury in San Bernardino accidents can take several steps to protect the viability of their claims, including: